johnybang/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for this step is contained in the fourth code cell of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the images to grayscale for a number of reasons:

-Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]
+* It may make the system more robust to poor lighting conditions where color may not be reliable
+* It reduces the number of input features; all other factors held constant (number of layers, etc.), this could reduce risk of overfitting and makes the training/model run faster
+* [This paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) had some success with grayscale on this dataset

+Here are the same 16 images from above, after grayscaling.

+![16 grayscaled training images][image4.0]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data because the machine learning algorithms that follow are better behaved with standard normally distributed features.

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)